Magdalene Teng

 As a registered physiotherapist in Singapore and Australia, her passion for the profession and her patients has spurred her to take every opportunity to upgrade her skills and knowledge to provide treatment that is backed by the latest evidence.

 Juggling the demands of being a full time mom, Magdalene strives to keep herself active with HIIT and boxing fitness classes.
 With her fair share of shoulder injuries sustained from sporting activities, she seeks to understand where her patients come from and knows what it takes to get back to sports.
-Magdalene believes in empowering her clients to take charge of their situations in order to maximize their potential and independence.
+Magdalene believes in empowering her patients to take charge of their situations in order to maximise their potential and independence.

 Ain Hassan